 - Every course has an enrollment cap.
 Please check with the course instructor about this.

-- Once requirements are completed a student must submit the Verification of College Teaching Certificate form or call 701-231-7981 for a more accessible version of the form.
+- Once requirements are completed a student must submit the Verification of College Teaching Certificate form with their portfolio.

-The following courses are offered in the semesters listed, assuming their are enough students registered.
+The following courses are offered in the semesters listed, assuming there are enough students registered.
 Be sure to register early for these courses.

 To earn the College Teaching Certificate, you will create a teaching portfolio.
-A teaching portfolio is a living document, and should change as you practice and grow professionally.
-The portfolio is for your current and future use.
-We will make sure that it adheres to the guidelines and outcomes listed below, but it is, more than anything else, your record of who you are and what you are about as a teacher.
-Regarding the portfolio, itself: The document should include the Verification Sheet.
+A teaching portfolio is a living document and should change as you practice and grow professionally.
+It is for your current and future use.
+It is, more than anything else, a record of who you are and what you are about as a teacher.

 - Sample teaching materials.
 These may include course syllabi, assignments, lesson plans, presentation slides, extension publications, etc.